typsy-dev/documentation/ApiV2.md

 - lastName: The last name of the user
 - email: The email of the user
-- structures: The collection of structures (venues/departments/groups) you wish to add the user to Optional
+- structures: The collection of structures (venues/departments/groups) you wish to add the user to

+Optional
 - teams: The collection of teams you wish to add the user to,
-- claims: Used for adding the claims for the user - optional,
+- claims: Used for adding the claims for the user,
 - ssoUserIdentifier: Used for adding the user identifier for SSO login - required for SSO connected accounts only
 - options:
     - sendInvitation - sends an invitation to the user to claim their account.
 Default = false